jordanhiltunen/reprise/README.md

 [![build](https://github.com/jordanhiltunen/reprise/actions/workflows/build.yml/badge.svg)](https://github.com/jordanhiltunen/reprise/actions/workflows/build.yml)

-Reprise is a performance-first Ruby gem that provides support for defining event recurrence rules and generating & querying their future occurrences.
-Depending on your use case, you may benefit from a speedup of up to 1000x relative to other recurrence rule gems.
-Reprise is a thin Ruby wrapper around an extension written in Rust; this allows us to offer a level of speed and conservative memory use that we would otherwise be unable to accomplish in pure Ruby alone.
+Reprise is an experimental performance-first Ruby gem that provides support for defining event recurrence rules and generating & querying their future occurrences.
+Depending on your use case, you may benefit from a speedup of up to 1000x relative to other recurrence rule gems: because Reprise is a thin Ruby wrapper around an extension written in Rust, we are able to offer a level of speed and conservative memory use that we would otherwise be unable to accomplish in pure Ruby alone.